pgjdbc/pgjdbc/docs/content/documentation/use.md

 ### Connection Parameters

-In addition to the standard connection parameters the driver supports a number of additional properties which can be used to specify additional driver behaviour specific to PostgreSQL™.
+In addition to the standard connection parameters the driver supports a number of additional properties which can be used to specify additional driver behaviour specific to PostgreSQL®.
 These properties may be specified in either the connection
 URL or an additional `Properties` object parameter to `DriverManager.getConnection` .
 The following examples illustrate the use of both methods to establish a SSL connection.

 If a property is specified both in URL and in `Properties` object, the value from `Properties` object is ignored.